-Name—When each element is added to a dashboard, it is assigned a name.
-If your dashboard will be a relatively static representation of data, it is okay to leave the name as its assigned default.
+- Name—When each element is added to a dashboard, it is assigned a name.
+If your dashboard will be a relatively static representation of data, it is acceptable to leave the name as its assigned default.
 However, if your dashboard will provide a more interactive experience, assigning an easy-to-interpret name will make configuring dashboard actions easier.

 - Title—An area at the top of the element to place a title or other useful information.
 This information is configured as rich text.
 See Effective use of HTML for more information.
 If a title is not specified, this area can be occupied by the data visualization.
 Titles larger than 30 percent of an element's height will cause scroll bars to appear.
 If this does not meet your needs, consider using a rich text element and grouping it to the element being configured instead.